KatacodaTest/katacoda-scenarios/twonode/step6.md

 # Build and Run Cloud

-This step builds cloud component
+This step builds and runs the cloud component

 Change your path to $GOPATH/src/github.com/kubeedge/kubeedge.